swayam-coder/Enterpret-Assignment/README.md

 ## Steps:
 #### 1) Click on "Build Query" button then the Query Builder Modal will open
 #### 2) Build your desired query
-#### 3) To access/copy query output in desired format click on the "Finish" button and a child modal will open where you can toggle between query output formats and copy         the result by clicking on "Copy" button
+#### 3) To access or copy query output in desired format click on the "Finish" button and a child modal will open where you can toggle between query output formats and copy the result by clicking on "Copy" button

 ## Technologies Used.